We recommend a few simple care instructions to keep your pan in tip top condition. Adhering to our tips will give you years of use and satisfaction.

 Regular Care:

-Never place your Crafond® directly on high temperature, but allow it to evenly distribute the heat.
+Never place a pan directly on high temperature, but allow it to evenly distribute the heat.
 This is especially important for use on inducton hob.
 You may damage the pan base!

-Crafond® is suitable for any domestic grill or in any domestic oven (not suitable for microwave ovens.)
-Lids safe to 220°C. Wooden handles are not oven proof.
+Our pots and pans are suitable for any domestic grill or in any domestic oven (not suitable for microwave ovens.)
+Knobs safe to 200°C. Plastic handles are not oven proof.
 When using on a glass top hob always lift the pan on and off, never slide the pan.

 You may use any utensils with our cookware with care, though if using metal, do not scrape, poke or prod the interior, we recommend high heat silicon.